bhoward/focsipedia/docs/ds/lists.md

 That can cause problems when the list is large, because each recursive call needs to be saved on the function-call stack and we run the danger of overflowing the stack.

 Another approach is to traverse the list from left to right, building up a sorted list by inserting each successive element (thus the sorted list is an **accumulator**&mdash;an extra argument that collects the result as the calculation proceeds; this is a common trick when making a function tail-recursive).
-Because the last action of the `aux` function in the recursive case is to call itself, this solution is properly tail-recursive[^Well, it would be if we also modified the `insert` function itself to be tail-recursive; this is left as an exercise.] and the ReasonML compiler will be able to produce code that doesn't overflow the stack no matter how many numbers we are sorting.[^In fact, when the compiler sees a tail-recursive call, it can essentially turn the recursive call into a loop back up to the top of the function, without needing to push a new function call on the stack.
-It is able to do this because it knows there is nothing left to do in the original call, so there is no need to return to where we left off.]
+Because the last action of the `aux` function in the recursive case is to call itself, this solution is properly tail-recursive[^1] and the ReasonML compiler will be able to produce code that doesn't overflow the stack no matter how many numbers we are sorting.[^2]
 ```reason edit
 let insertion_sort_left = nums => {
   let rec aux = (sorted, nums) => {